 Attorneys for the children say the suits aren’t meant as punishment, but only to ensure that their children receive the money and care they need to return to their normal, healthy selves.
 Both children ended up suffering permanent kidney damage as well as serious personal injuries and emotional distress.
 Their families had to pay huge medical bills and were also under emotional distress.

 If you, or someone you know, have any questions regarding personal injury claims, please feel free to contact the experienced Charlotte, North Carolina personal injury lawyers at Arnold & Smith, PLLC for a free consultation.
-Call toll free at 1-855-370-2828.
+Call at 704-370-2828.

 See Our Related Blog Posts: